Explains how the council works with others on biodiversity issues, climate change, waterways issues and what the waterways partnership is.

 The East Riding of Yorkshire Biodiversity Partnership has over 130 members, all of whom are individuals and organisations with a shared interest in biodiversity.
 The Partnership exists to develop and adopt the Species and Habitat Action Plans of the East Riding of Yorkshire Biodiversity Action Plan (ERYBAP), and to then implement the actions through the delivery of local biodiversity projects.
 A central role of the Partnership is to promote and raise awareness of the importance of biodiversity in the East Riding, and to get others involved with implementing the ERYBAP.

 Systems developed as part of the council's Eco-Management Audit Scheme (EMAS) and Environmental Policy are used to deliver improvements for biodiversity.
 These improvements will allow the council to take forward many of the priorities within the ERYBAP.

 Our approach to working with partner organisations, residents and businesses on climate change adaptation and mitigation is outlined in our Environmental Policy.

 We work with organisations like Your Climate (Climate Change Partnership for Yorkshire and Humber), Humber Emergency Planning Service, Humber Environmental Managers’ Network and the Energy Saving Trust, plus other local authorities from across Yorkshire and the Humber where appropriate.

 We work in partnership with public, private, community and voluntary organisations to manage, develop, enhance and promote our waterways so that they contribute to economic, environmental and social regeneration.
 This work is primarily undertaken through the East and North Yorkshire Waterways Partnership.

-The partnership is governed by an agreed constitution which formalises its structure and working processes.
-Central to this are the Executive Committee and Joint Forum.
+The Waterways Partnership is governed by a constitution which formalises its structure and working processes.
+Central to this governance are the Executive Committee and Joint Forum.